jackweight1-afk/GetResett/replit.md

 Preferred communication style: Simple, everyday language.

+### UI/UX Preferences
+- No white text on light backgrounds - all text should be black/dark gray for maximum readability
+- Minimal green theme - use darker green colors only as accents (like highlighting "One Minute")
+- No full green backgrounds - prefer white/light gray backgrounds with green accents
+- Excellent contrast ratios required for all text elements
+- Profile icons should have solid dark backgrounds with white text for visibility

 ## System Architecture

 The application follows a modern full-stack architecture with clear separation between client and server: